hph/drake/README.md

 Type `drake -h` to invoke the help message:

     $ drake -h
-    usage: drake.py [-h] [-l [NUM]] [-n [NUM]] [-S [NUM]] [-s [STR]] [-i] [-c] [-C]
+    usage: drake.py [-h] [-v] [-l [NUM]] [-n [NUM]] [-S [NUM]] [-s [STR]] [-i] [-c] [-C] [-g [STR]] [-o [STR]] [-x [STR]]

     drake - password and encryption utilities

     optional arguments:
-      -h, --help                   show this help message and exit -v, --version                show program's version number and exit -l [NUM], --length [NUM]     Password length.
+      -h, --help            show this help message and exit -v, --version         show program's version number and exit -l [NUM], --length [NUM]
+                            Password length.
 The default is 16.
-      -n [NUM], --number [NUM]     Number of passwords.
+      -n [NUM], --number [NUM]
+                            Number of passwords.
 The default is 1.
-      -S [NUM], --seeds [NUM]      Number of seeds.
+      -S [NUM], --seeds [NUM]
+                            Number of seeds.
 The default is 1.
-      -s [STR], --seed [STR]       The seed for the pseudo-random generator.
+      -s [STR], --seed [STR]
+                            The seed for the pseudo-random generator.
       -i, --interactive     Enter the necessary data interactively.
 By default all data is entered via the options.
       -c, --clipboard       Save the password(s) to the clipboard.
-This option is unnecessary with -C or --cloak.
+This option is redundant with -C or --cloak.
       -C, --cloak           Hide the input and the output.
 The password(s) are saved to the clipboard.
-      -g, [STR], --gauge [STR]     Gauge the strength of an input password.
+      -g [STR], --gauge [STR]
+                            Gauge the strength of an input password.
-      -o, [STR], --obfuscate [STR] Obfuscate an input password.
-If not used with the interactive flag (-i) use the form "string,alignment" where alignment can be either left or right.
+      -o [STR], --obfuscate [STR]
+                            Obfuscate an input password.
+If not used with the interactive flag (-i) use the form
+                            "string,alignment" where alignment can be either
+                            left or right.
+      -x [STR], --character-sets [STR]
+                            Control which character sets are used in the generator.
+Available character sets are lowercase
+                            and uppercase characters, digits and all
+                            punctuation symbols.
+This constitutes all the
+                            printable characters, 95 including whitespace
+                            (' ').
+The option can contain one or all of the initials of the character sets, for example, use 'lud' for an alphanumeric password.

 This message lists all the available options at this time.
 The brackets mean that what's inside them is optional.
 If you run `drake -l` for example, the